-To elder care professionals
+To health care professionals

 - Provide a table of contents.
-If you have licensed the expanded networking resources, give physician office staff the downloadable Table of Contents and show them how to use the website as on-demand education and referral information.
+If you have licensed the e-library, give physician office staff the downloadable Table of Contents and show them how to use the website as on-demand education and referral information.
 (Every page they print and pass along will have your name and logo on it.)
 Some physician liaisons have even been able to bring in a lunch and tour the doctor and staff through the site.